Vaiṣṇava Siddhānta Mālā – Part 2

 When, through sādhana, the bound jīvas attain the mercy of Bhagavān, they are able to cut the strong rope of māyā.
 After great deliberation, the great sages have described three types of sādhana, namely karma, jñāna and bhakti.

 Different aspects of karma have been written about in the śāstra, such as varnāśrama-dharma (prescribed social duties), yajña (fire sacrifices), tapasyā (austerities), dāna (charity), vrata (vows), yoga (the yogic process) etc. The śāstra describes the results of these various types of karma.
-By analysing these different results, the following can be observed – heavenly enjoyment, enjoyment of happiness in this world of death, nullifying disease and engaging in great works are the main results.
+By analysis, the following can be observed as the main results: heavenly enjoyment, enjoyment of happiness in this world of death, nullifying disease and engaging in great works.
 Apart from the result of engaging in great activities, it is to be understood that all the other results are illusory.
-Heavenly pleasures, happiness in this world, gaining opulence and other such accomplishments that the jīva may attain through karma, are all perishable.
+Heavenly pleasures, happiness in this world, gaining opulence, and other such accomplishments that the jīva may attain through karma, are all perishable.
 They are all destroyed by Bhagavān’s wheel of time.
-What to say of the bondage of māyā being destroyed by these results, after some time, in connection with one’s mundane tendencies, one’s bondage to māyā becomes stronger.
+What to say of the bondage of māyā being destroyed by these results, after some time, in connection with one’s mundane tendencies, one’s bondage to māyā actually becomes stronger.
 The result may be that we attain an opportunity to perform higher activities, but if we don’t engage in those higher activities, it becomes meaningless.
 As is it is stated in Śrīmad-Bhāgavata:

 dharmaḥ svanuṣṭhitaḥ puṁsāṁ viṣvaksena-kathāsu yaḥ

 notpādayed yadi ratiṁ śrama eva hi kevalam